al1brn/geonodes/doc/tree.md

 > [!CAUTION]
 > This doesn't work with materials embedded shaders.
 So, make sure not to override
-> a existing shader when instantiating a new [ShaderNodes](shade-shade1-shadernodes.md#shadernodes).
+> a existing shader when instantiating a new [ShaderNodes](core-shade1-shadernodes.md#shadernodes).

+The 'panel' argument is the default name to use when the tree is called from another tree using method [link_from](node.md#link_from).

 #### Arguments:
 - **tree_name** (_str_) : tree name